SAP-docs/btp-application-autoscaler/docs/cf-cli-plugin.md

 The Application Autoscaler offers a plugin for the Cloud Foundry Command Line Interface CLI.
 The plugin enables users to:
   * attach or detach scaling policies to apps
   * view attached scaling policies and view the scaling histories
-  * view the metrics sent by the app
+  * view the metrics sent by apps

 This is useful:
   * to get some insights into how current scaling policies work and if changes are reasonable.